jeff-hykin/json_fix/README.md

 A pip module that let you define a `__json__` method, that works like the `toJSON` from JavaScript.<br>
 (e.g. it magically gets called whenever someone does `json.dumps(your_object)`)

-From a technical perspective, this module is a patch to the built-in python `json` object that allows classes to specify how they should be serialized.
+From a technical perspective, this module is a safe, backwards-compatible, reversable patch to the built-in python `json` object that allows classes to specify how they should be serialized.

 # Why?